 Skilling up for direct action: Civil disobedience/direct action is an age-old tactic, and an important ingredient in struggles for social change.
 As an embodied practice of physical resistance rather than rationalised theorising, such tactics align well with a nature-basedapproach.
 Whether it’s remaining undetected in the woods, blockading a road or even occupying an office building, a range of nature awareness skills (such as sensory awareness, tracking, stealth, stalking, scouting and invisibility, day and night navigation, ‘survival skills’) are transferable to direct action and civil disobedience tactics to make site-based actions more effective.

-Supporting movement building and strategy: Nature offers abundant wisdom to inform how we organise our movements; building awareness through nature connection can deepen our potential for creating change, working together, cultivating mental effectiveness and agility we can then apply to social change.
+Supporting movement building and strategy: Nature offers abundant wisdom to inform how we organise our movements – from starling murmurations and mycelium networks to ant colonies and forest ecosystems.
+Building awareness through nature connection can deepen our potential for creating change, working together, cultivating mental effectiveness and agility we can then apply to social change.
 From observing nature and applying its principles (‘biomimicry’) we can build resilient, effective and regenerative movements.
 This work is inspired by adrienne maree brown’s inspirational Emergent Strategy, and similar narratives first articulated within the alter-globalisation movements in the late 1990s and early 2000s.

 Working with Nature Connection facilitators: RNC involves a critical and collaborative dialogue with more mainstream approaches to nature connection work.
 Through this we hope to help encourage a more radical approach within mainstream spaces.
 Collaborating with facilitators of nature connection amplifies the potential impact of RNC work and the development of RNC as a shared exploration of theory and practice.
 It also cultivates networks of solidarity and support, within which skill- and knowledge-sharing can take place.